June 27, 2010 Oh Dark Thirty

 They begin staging at feeders. in pairs.
 One bird feeds, eating sunflower seed after sunflower seed while the other hangs back. “bee bipp, bee ip, bi bip bip” Fluttering its wings in the universal bird signal to beg to be feed.
 Eventually the bird feeding relents and takes a seed to the begging bird.
 After eating, it immediately resumes begging but the feeding bird is gone.
 The begging birds are opportunistic, Sometimes they will leave and pursue a more enticing prospect at another feeder,or if they are not given a seed, will chase the object bird through the trees as they leave the feeders.
 But the key thing is the pairs.
 The one to one.
 Is this parent fledgling?
 Perhaps older younger sibling?
 Do the fledglings take turns following the parent around, or is there a community of Titmice that collectively feed the fledgling young?
 So many questions.

+After about 2 weeks things quiet down and this behavior for the most part stops.
 The thing I wonder about is why are Tufted Titmice the only species I see doing this?
 What about their cousins the chickadees.
 Most passerines fledglings beg food for a while, but none for so long or as dramatically nor vociferously as these Tufted Titmice.
 Why are they different?

 June 12,2010, Black-throated Blues

-Our ongoing quest to confirm breeding of Black-throated Blue Warbler, in Ohio, continued Saturday.
+Our ongoing quest to confirm breeding of Black-throated Blue Warbler, in Ohio , continued Saturday.
 After witnessing the astounding changes in Stebbin’s Gulch we hiked to the location where we have been finding these birds for the past 3 years.
 We needed something more than male birds singing on territory.
 The history of this species in Ohio has been of bachelors in June.
 Never a female.

 We arrived in the target area and prepared to spend several hours on site.
 It was not long before we heard it: